Miserlou/Zappa/README.md

 Obviously, this only works for Django projects which have their settings properly defined. _(Please note that commands which take over 30 seconds to execute may time-out.
 See [this related issue](https://github.com/Miserlou/Zappa/issues/205#issuecomment-236391248) for a work-around.)_

+#### Let's Encrypt SSL Domain Certification and Installation

+If you want to use Zappa applications on a custom domain or subdomain, you'll need to supply a valid SSL certificate.
+Fortunately for you, Zappa can automatically create and install free valid SSL certificates using Let's Encrypt!

+If your domain is located within an AWS Route 53 Hosted Zone and you've defined `domain` and `lets_encrypt_key` settings, all you need to do is:

+    $ zappa certify production

+And your domain will be verified, certified and registered! _(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_

 ## Advanced Settings

 There are other settings that you can define in your local settings